Speaker Profile

 Connect with the speaker?

-Sophie M. Balzora MD, FACG is a Clinical Professor of Medicine in the Division of Gastroenterology and Hepatology at the NYU Grossman School of Medicine.
+Sophie M. Balzora, MD, FACG, is a Clinical Professor of Medicine in the Division of Gastroenterology and Hepatology at the NYU Grossman School of Medicine and a practicing gastroenterologist with a clinical interest in inflammatory bowel disease (IBD).

-Dr. Balzora graduated cum laude from Princeton University, majoring in Anthropology, earned her medical degree at the George Washington University School of Medicine and Health Sciences, completed her internal medicine residency at NYP - Columbia University Medical Center in NY, NY, and her fellowship in gastroenterology (GI) at the NYU Grossman School of Medicine where she stayed on as faculty.
-She is board-certified in both internal medicine and GI.
+Balzora graduated cum laude from Princeton University, and earned her medical degree at the George Washington School of Medicine and Health Sciences.
+She completed her internal medicine residency training at Columbia University Medical Center and her gastroenterology fellowship at NYU Grossman School of Medicine.

 EVENTS & ACTIVITIES (Speaking, Spoken, and Authored)